What is rubella?

 Can rubella be prevented?

-Measles, mumps, and rubella (MMR) is a childhood vaccine that protects against these 3 viruses.
-MMR makes most people immune to rubella (in addition to measles and mumps).
-People who have had rubella are immune for life.
+(MMR) vaccine protects against these 3 viruses.
+MMR makes most people immune to rubella

 When should I call my healthcare provider?